We've Pulled Together a List of our Favorites Translations Gone Hilariously Wrong

 - Athens hotel: “Visitors are expected to complain at the office between the hours of 9 and 11 A.M. daily.”

-Those are some of our favorites.
+People in other countries sometimes go out of their way to communicate with their English-speaking tourists.
+Unfortunately, the message doesn’t always get communicated as planned.
 Have you seen any funny examples of translation gone wrong in your travels?
 Let us know!